In North Korea, a church renovated, missionaries jailed

 An overwhelming 99.7 percent of defectors from North Korea said in a survey late last year that there was no religious freedom in the country.
 Only 4.2 percent said they had seen a Bible when they lived there, said the survey of over eight thousand defectors by the South Korea-based Database Centre for North Korean Human Rights.

-Another missionary, South Korean Kim Jeong-wook, was sentenced to life with hard labour in June after a North Korean court found him guilty of espionage and setting up an underground church.
+Another missionary, South Korean Kim Jeong-wook, was sentenced to life with hard labor in June after a North Korean court found him guilty of espionage and setting up an underground church.

 GRANDSON OF A PREACHER MAN